VDiPaola/CodeNinjasHelper/README.md

 - make sure you have ran npm run build
 - set version in package.json
 - push to github
-- run zip builder or zip all files apart from /src, /node_modules, webpack.config.js and stuff.txt
+- npm run publish or zip correct files and folders (can check the publish command in package.json)

 ## Options
 to get to options right click on the extension icon and select options.